In this guide we’ll look at the best bench grinders for the UK market.

 Regardless of the function of the guard always wear eye protection.

 A strong and sturdy tool rest is a very important component of your grinding operation.
 The tool rest needs to be fully adjustable in terms of angle and tilt in order to optimise the tool’s positioning for sharpening.
 The tool rest also needs to be large enough to accommodate whatever you plan to work with.

 Rubber foot pads

-Rubber footprints ensure that the grinder stays secure on your bench.
-Ensuring that your grinder is stable and remains still, even under heavy loads, is important.
-Grinders can create a lot of vibration on the bench, therefore, having nonslip rubber footpads keeps the machine from moving.
+Rubber footprints ensure that the grinder stays secure on the work bench.
+The grinder must remain stable and still, especially under heavy loads, particularly as the grinding process can create a lot of vibration on the bench.

 Bench mounting holes

 Better still than rubber foot pads, having good bench mounting holes and fixings ensures the grinder fits securely to the bench, minimising the risk of slippage and injury.

 A bench grinder consists of 2 grinding wheels that rotate at speed – one wheel is coarse and one is fine.
 Material that requires grinding is offered up to either or both wheels for removal of surplus debris and further refinement into the finished object.